DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 **Aha:** Education always teaches two things: the content—and the protocol.
-If you design for bells, ranks, and rows, you train people for the Engine.
-If you design for mixed ages, real problems, and movement, you train people for the Family \[see: References and Sources\].
+If you design for bells, ranks, and rows, you train people for the Machine.
+If you design for mixed ages, real problems, and movement, you train people for the Kin \[see: References and Sources\].

 **Try This:** Visit a local forest school, Montessori, or democratic school.
 Observe for one hour.
 Count: how many minutes are spent in